 Why It Is Important To Specify Whether It Is A Pre Or Post Money Valuation

 As with a lot of things in life the devil is in the detail.
+It can be hard as a new business owner to keep tabs on everything which is happening with your startup which is why many people chose to outsource aspects of their business to the best Accountants Brisbane has to offer, for example, since keep track of investments can be difficult.
 In one particular instance I was talking to a new startup founder who was looking to bring on an investor from a more traditional background (think real estate as opposed to startups) and they had offered to invest $500,000 at a $2,500,000 valuation.

 Its certainly a respectable offer no matter which way you look at it, but when I asked if that was a $2.5m pre-money or post-money valuation then founder was not sure.